G-Research/parquet-key-management-rs/README.md

 The `parquet_key_management` crate provides the following features which may be enabled in your `Cargo.toml`:

+- `async` - enables the asynchronous KMS client API
+- `async-std` - enables support for the [async-std](https://crates.io/crates/async-std) runtime in the asynchronous KMS client API
+- `smol` - enables support for the [smol](https://crates.io/crates/smol) runtime in the asynchronous KMS client API
+- `tokio` - enables support for the [Tokio](https://crates.io/crates/tokio) runtime in the asynchronous KMS client API
 - `datafusion` - enables the `datafusion` module, which implements integration with [Apache DataFusion](https://datafusion.apache.org/)